 Metro Gold Line Construction Authority – Gold Line LRT.
 Special outside counsel in the joint development of parcels at four rail stations and implementation of the Authority’s fiber-optic leasing program.
 The agency entered into a program to generate revenues from station-site joint development and a fiber-optic transaction to support issuance of debt essential to financing rail transit construction.
 Fred’s role involved preparing RFPs; negotiating site purchase, sale agreements and CC&Rs; and preparing detailed contract provisions on coordination with freight rail operations within the rail corridor extending from Los Angeles through eastern Pasadena.

-Texas Department of Transportation – Comprehensive Development Agreement.
-Key member of the legal team serving as special counsel to TxDOT on its leading P3 program.
+Texas Department of Transportation (TxDOT) – Comprehensive Development Agreement.
+Key member of the legal team that assists TxDOT with negotiating and administering tolling services agreements for providing back office tolling services for TxDOT projects, including its public-private partnership projects.
 Fred’s services include leadership and assistance with procurement, exclusive negotiations, contract documents, concession agreements, DBOM contracts, tolling services agreements, innovative financing arrangements (including applications to the federal TIFIA credit assistance program), contract administration and federal issues.

 - North Tarrant Express Segments 1 & 2W.
-Key member of the legal team that advised on first phase of a project to dramatically improve mobility in the growing Dallas/Fort Worth region.
-Segments 1 & 2W comprise a 13-mile, $2.05 billion piece of the larger $5.1 billion North Tarrant Express P3 – a project that will fix existing highway infrastructure and double existing road capacity with a combination of general purpose lanes, continuous frontage roads and managed toll lanes along a 36-mile corridor in Dallas and Tarrant counties.
-The toll lanes are using dynamic pricing to keep traffic moving at 50 mph.
-Financing includes $573 million in public funds, $426 million in developer equity, a $650 million TIFIA loan and $400 million in PABs.
-The segments, along I-820 and SH 121/183, opened in October 2014 – six months ahead of schedule.
-Fred assisted with procurement and drafting of the 52-year toll concession comprehensive development agreement and a pre-development agreement with a Cintra/Meridiam joint venture.
-The project captured several awards including Infrastructure Journal’s Global Transport Deal of the Year in 2009, P3 Co-Project of the Year from the American Road and Transportation Builders Association in 2010, and Best of the Best in the Highway/Bridge category from Engineering News-Record in 2016.
+Key member of the legal team that advised on the first phase of a project to improve mobility in the Dallas/Fort Worth region.
+Segments 1 & 2W comprise a $2.05 billion piece of North Tarrant Express public-private partnership – a managed lanes project that fixed existing highway infrastructure and double existing road capacity.
+We handled the procurement of a 52-year DBFOM concession agreement to complete Segments 1 & 2W and a pre-development agreement to develop plans and concession agreements for the development of additional segments.
+The segments opened in October 2014 – six months ahead of schedule.
+Fred assisted with procurement and drafting of the 52-year toll concession comprehensive development agreement and a pre-development agreement.

 - North Tarrant Express Segments 3A & 3B.
-Key member of the legal team advising on the second phase of an innovative highway improvement and managed lanes P3 to alleviate heavy congestion in the Dallas/Fort Worth area.
-Nossaman helped negotiate a 2013 concession agreement with a Cintra/Meridiam joint venture for the $1.5 billion Segments 3A & 3B portion, which rebuilds general purpose lanes and adds two tolled options for 10 miles along I-35W from I-30 to U.S. 81/287 – doubling the capacity of the existing roadway.
-Financing included $430 million in developer equity, a $531 million TIFIA loan, $274 million in PABs and $127 million in public funds from TxDOT and the North Central Texas Council of Governments.
+Key member of the legal team that advised on the second phase of an innovative highway improvement and managed lanes public-private partnership to alleviate heavy congestion in the Dallas/Fort Worth area.
+We assisted TxDOT in negotiating a 2013 concession agreement for the award-winning $1.5 billion Segments 3A & 3B portion of North Tarrant Express, which rebuilds general-purpose lanes and doubles the existing roadway.
 Construction of both segments was completed in 2018.
-Infrastructure Investor magazine named the project North American Transport Deal of the Year in 2014.
-Fred assisted with negotiation and drafting of the toll concession comprehensive development agreement.
-Fred currently assists with negotiation and closing of a major change order to add the $750 million, 7-mile Segment 3C to the concession agreement.
-Nossaman also is currently advising TxDOT on contract administration matters.
-In 2017, the project was awarded the Infrastructure Award from the National Council for Public-Private Partnerships.
+Fred assisted with negotiation and closing of a major change order to add the $750 million, 7-mile Segment 3C to the concession agreement.

 - LBJ Express.
-Key member of the legal team that advised on a critical project to ease pressure on a congested 17-mile corridor along the IH-635 and IH-35E in the Dallas Metropolitan area.
-Nossaman guided procurement of a DBFOM toll concession agreement with a Cintra/Meridiam joint venture for the $2.7 billion upgrade, one of the largest P3 undertakings in U.S. history.
-The project includes four main lanes and two to three continuous frontage road lanes in each direction that use congestion pricing to keep traffic moving at 50 mph.
-LBJ Express, the first transportation upgrade to receive federal tolling authorization under the Express Lanes Demonstration Program, reached financial close ahead of schedule and was completed in 2015.
-Financing included $490 million in public funds, $672 million in developer equity, an $850 million TIFIA loan, and $606 million in PABs.
-The American Road and Transportation Builders Association named LBJ Express P3 Co-Project of the Year in 2010.
+Key member of the legal team that advised on a critical project to relieve pressure on a congested 17-mile corridor in the Dallas Metropolitan area.
+We guided procurement of a DBFOM toll concession for the $2.7 billion upgrade, one of the largest public-private partnership undertakings in U.S. history.
+The award winning LBJ Express, the first transportation upgrade to receive federal tolling authorization under the Express Lanes Demonstration Program, reached financial close ahead of schedule in 2010 and completion in 2015.
 Fred assisted with issue analysis and resolution and helped draft the contract documents.

 - SH 130, Segments 5 & 6.
 Lead attorney who advised on the first toll concession agreement in Texas history – a $1.36 billion 41-mile stretch of tolled lanes and frontage roads between San Antonio and Austin.
-The $1.36 billion roadway, which opened ahead of schedule in late 2012, extended the SH 130 portion of the Central Texas Turnpike Project south to Austin-Bergstrom International Airport via a DBFOM contract with a Cintra/Zachry joint venture.
-Financing included $683 million in commercial debt, $197 million in private equity and a $430 million TIFIA loan.
-The project netted several honors including the Federal Highway Administration’s 2011 Excellence in Utility Relocation and Accommodation Award in the incentives category and Project Finance magazine’s 2008 Transportation Deal of the Year.
+The award-winning roadway, which opened ahead of schedule in late 2012, extended the SH 130 portion of the Central Texas Turnpike Project to Austin-Bergstrom International Airport.
 Fred served as a key contract negotiator for the client, recommending negotiating positions and issue resolutions and drafting contract documents.

 - Tolling Service Agreements.
 Assisted TxDOT with negotiation of various agreements with the North Texas Tollway Authority for tolling services and related collateral arrangements for TxDOT’s projects in the Dallas-Ft.
 Worth region.
 The NTTA provides tolling services throughout the region.
 Fred’s work includes advising on agreements for back-office services for the North Tarrant Express, LBJ Express and DFW Connector projects.

 Virginia Department of Transportation – Pocahontas Parkway (SH 895).
-Key member of the legal team that advised the transportation agency on the original $353 million nonprofit corporation financing of the Pocahontas Parkway and the related design-build and long-term operations and maintenance contracts.
-The Parkway, an 8.8-mile bypass around Richmond, Virginia which includes the high-level Vietnam Veterans Memorial Bridge over the James River, was the state’s first procurement under its P3 program.
-The project, which featured the region’s first electronic toll collection system, opened in 2002.
-Four years later, Fred helped VDOT negotiate and close an asset transfer and refinancing of the Parkway.
-The 99-year, $611 million concession agreement with a private operator, Transurban LLC, allowed the agency to recoup its investment, eliminate future liability and obtain a commitment to build and finance an extension to the Richmond airport which opened in 2011.
-Pocahontas Parkway won several honors including the 2003 Infrastructure Award from the National Council for Public-Private Partnerships.
+Key member of the legal team that advised on the original $353 million nonprofit financing of the Pocahontas Parkway, the first procurement under its public-private partnership program, and the related design-build and long-term operations and maintenance contracts.
+Four years later, Fred helped VDOT negotiate and close an asset transfer and refinancing of the Parkway allowing it to recoup its investment, eliminate future liability and obtain a commitment to build and finance an extension to the Richmond airport.

 Washington State Department of Transportation – Tacoma Narrows.
-Lead special counsel who advised the transportation agency on procurement of a new toll bridge over the South Puget Sound, the second Tacoma Narrows Bridge, as well as highway improvements at the approaches and seismic strengthening of the existing bridge.
-The $849 million project, initially procured through a pre-development agreement, was the first major suspension bridge in the U.S. in 30 years.
-In 1999, the Department and the Bechtel-led developer entered into a DBFOM pre-development agreement for the bridge.
-However, a state court decision on the project and new legislation resulted in a renegotiated implementation phase agreement which took the form of a $615 million fixed-price design-build contract – the state’s first major design-build transportation deal.
-The award-winning bridge, which opened on time and within budget in 2007, paved the way for a sophisticated design-build program that WSDOT continues to rely on for important capital improvement procurements.
+Lead special counsel who advised on procurement of the second Tacoma Narrows Bridge and highway improvements and seismic strengthening of the existing bridge.
+The $849 million project was initially procured through a pre-development agreement.
+However, a state court decision and new legislation resulted in the project becoming the state’s first major design-build transportation deal.
 Fred negotiated and drafted the original DBFOM agreement and the ultimate design-build contract for completion of the project.

 Washington State Department of Transportation – Innovative Partnerships Program.
 Key member of the legal team that negotiated five precedent-setting agreements for private financing and development of transportation infrastructure projects.
 These projects addressed some of the state’s largest and most pressing transportation needs, including planning for the SR 520 floating bridge replacement, park-and-ride lots on the I-5 for the Puget Sound region, and the Tacoma Narrows Bridge project.
+The template comprehensive agreement was the forerunner of modern public-private partnership agreements now used throughout the country.
 Fred worked closely with the client and other advisors to develop template agreements while simultaneously negotiating and drafting individual P3 contracts.
-The template comprehensive agreement was the forerunner of modern P3 agreements now used throughout the country.

 - 04.20.2020 | P3 Bulletin